eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

         - Example values:
             - 'Everyone'
             - 'Review'
+    - PromotionS3Versioning
+        - Contains the value 'True' that is applied to any app that you'd like versioned in your Amazon S3 bucket
 - A single Tag:
     - A tag that will be applied to an app to illustrate that the app has been pushed to the server
     - Example tag: 'PromotedToTest'